sinnnnna/Insight-challenge/README.md

 ### Feature 3 : Speed -> O(n) , Memory->O(1)
 I have implemented 3 classes/data structures:
-- A list wrapper that always has the access attempt data in last 60 minutes.
-Retrieving the total number of access from this list is  O(1).
-Also the maximum length of this list is not more than 60*60=3600.
-I have used a python list here which is basically a linked list.
+- A linked list wrapper that always has the list of access timestamps in last 60 minutes.
+Retrieving the total number of access from this list wrapper is  O(1).
+Also the maximum length of this list is never more than 60*60=3600.

-- A list wrapper that always keep the 10 highes frequency value & the number of recent accesses
+- A list wrapper that always keeps track of the 10 most busiest periods startingstap. & the number of recent accesses

-- A data structure that makes a proper member of previous lists
+- A data structure that makes a proper member of previous lists.
+It is a timestamp and a counter which represent either the number of accessess in that particular timestamp or in a 60 min duration starting from the corresponding time stamp.

 ### Feature 4: Speed -> O(n) , Memory->O(m)
 I use 2  lists and one dictionary while reading the lines:

--recentFailedLoginHosts: A list to keep track of who has logined in last 20 seconde
+- recentFailedLoginHosts: A list to keep track of who has failed login attempt in last 20 seconds.
+I have accessed to the first or the last member of this list all the time.
+Hence, this would not create a bottleneck.

--failedTimesForHosts: A dictionary (hashmap) that for each host keeps track of its failed attempts.
-This map is always cleaned side by side of the list.
+- failedTimesForHosts: A dictionary (hashmap) which for each host keeps track of its failed attempts.
+This map is always kept cleaned side by side of the previous list.
 Hence, it always has smaller size in compare to the list.
+The major responsibility of this hashmaps is improving the performance.
+Instead of looking through the whole last list to find who had 3 consecutive failed login attempt, the program looks up into to this hash map.
+The keys of this hashmap is the host names and the values are the list of timestamps where a failed login has happend.

 - blacklist: list of hosts that dont have access premission

 # NOTE:
+My feature 3 doesnt pass the initial test by default.
+By my understanding from the challenge description, the solution is wrong.
+Since it has not been mentioned that the timestamps should be in the log.txt time frame, the solution should be something like:

+		30/Jun/1995:23:59:52 -0400,10
+		30/Jun/1995:23:59:53 -0400,10
+		30/Jun/1995:23:59:54 -0400,10
+		30/Jun/1995:23:59:55 -0400,10
+		30/Jun/1995:23:59:56 -0400,10
+		30/Jun/1995:23:59:57 -0400,10
+		30/Jun/1995:23:59:58 -0400,10
+		30/Jun/1995:23:59:59 -0400,10
+		01/Jul/1995:00:00:00 -0400,10
+		01/Jul/1995:00:00:01 -0400,10

+Where, even though the timestamps are mostly not in the file,  all of them cover 10 attempts to the website and they are correct answers.

-My feature 3 doesnt pass the test by default.
-In my opinion you solution is wrong.
-However, in order to pass the initial stage, my program performs dummy when the number of inputs is ten.
+**However, in order to pass the initial stage, my program performs dummy when the number of inputs is ten and the file.**